How to Set Personal Boundaries

 A person with healthy boundaries can say “no” to others and not feel guilty for doing so.
 This is not as easy as it sounds.

 Many of us have “all or none thinking.”
-That is, we make irrational rules and conditions such as “if my wife calls me and I don’t feel like talking then I must be a bad husband who doesn’t really care.”
+That is, we make irrational rules and conditions such as “if I don’t buy my friend a birthday gift then it must mean I am a bad friend who doesn’t care.”

-The “all or none” distortion in this case is the irrational belief that we can’t be loving and supportive while also doing what we want or need for our own wellbeing.
+The “all or none” distortion in this case is the irrational belief that we can’t be a caring, loving, and supportive friend while also recognizing that sometimes we forget birthdays or don’t have time to purchase a gift.

 Boundaries should be based on your beliefs and values (i.e., the things that are important to you).
 These may not align with the beliefs and values of others–but that is okay.
 After all, they are YOUR boundaries.